teppyboy/RbxScripts/Misc/UntitledUI/README.md

 + Add an UntitledDropdown to the window's content and execute Function when user select an item in item list if specified.
 #### (UntitledLabelButton) UntitledWindow.AddLabelButton(string LabelText, string ButtonText, function() Function = nil)
 + Add a UntitledLabelButton to the window's content and execute Function when user click the button if specified.
-#### (UntitledLabelTextBox) UntitledWindow.AddLabelTextBox(string LabelText, string TextBoxText, function(string Text) Function = nil)
+#### (UntitledLabelTextbox) UntitledWindow.AddLabelTextbox(string LabelText, string TextBoxText, function(string Text) Function = nil)
-+ Add a UntitledLabelTextBox to the window's content and execute Function when user lost focus if specified.
++ Add a UntitledLabelTextbox to the window's content and execute Function when user lost focus if specified.

 ### UntitledCheckbox
 #### (bool) UntitledCheckbox.Checked